binhfdv/oai-v210/helm-flexric/traffic-gen/README.md

 I added a side-container to `ext-dn/traffic-server` to use tcpreplay and other ubuntu libraries.
 A persistence volume is also added to mount this folder to `ext-dn/traffic-server` pod:

+`Notes: name ext-dn or traffic-server is up to your OAI version, this repo follows v2.1.0`
 ```bash
 ### charts/oai-5g-core/oai-5g-basic/values.yaml
 # Change the hostPath based on the node where the pod will be scheduled.
 Otherwise, the pod cannot access the traffic-gen folder.
 You got it :)))